This is a 1.5 Day In-Person-Only Conference

 -

-Learn the latest best practices in use for construction audit and cost control
+Learn the latest best practices for managing and auditing construction activity

 -